Felix-Jose-Kavarayil/allen_lab_utilities_wiki/Home.md

 This repository contains software that we are developing in the lab to improve processes.
 The repository includes shiny apps, a script to install most programs needed when installing a new computer, a script to add a computer to the database, etc.

+I will only distribute this repository within my lab for the moment.
+On each computer, I will have a user called ```kevin``` with a strong password. git will be able to pull the repository from this account only.

 ## List of exciting software

 * **earlyProcessing.R**: a program to do spike extraction, make position data file (whd), and send spike to clustering.